Before 1965, the world had never heard of Selma.

 In many ways, Selma was the apex of the Civil Rights movement.
 The brutality and the march to Montgomery that followed shocked the nation and led directly to the passage of the national Voting Rights Act.

 Today Selma is small, sleepy Southern town.
-The first challenge is getting to the small central Alabama town, which even now feels isolated, miles from any interstate.
+The first challenge is getting to the small central Alabama city, which even now feels isolated, miles from any interstate.
+There are also limited restaurants and hotels in Selma, so it’s important to plan ahead.

 It’s a good two-hours’ drive from Birmingham, or nearly an hour from Montgomery.
 From Atlanta, allow three.